7 Things That Can Stop You From Getting a Mortgage

 4. Being self-employed without proof of income

-One of the main issues that stop self-employed people from getting a mortgage is proof of income, namely not having enough of it.
+One main issue that stops self-employed people from getting a mortgage is proof of income, namely, not having enough of it.
 If you trade this way, most mainstream mortgage lenders will likely ask you to submit two to three year’s worth of accounts to back up your application.

-For this reason alone, many people who are newly self-employed struggle to find the finance they need, but there may be fallback options out there if this applies to you.
+For this reason alone, many newly self-employed people struggle to find the finance they need, but if this applies to you, there may be fallback options.

 The whole-of-market mortgage brokers we work with have deep relationships with lenders who specialise in self-employed customers and have a better understanding of their needs and circumstances.
 These lenders often consider self-employed mortgage applicants with accounts covering just 12 months or less, and they’re often better equipped to assess non-standard income.